kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Setting goals is the first step in turning the invisible into the visible. - Tony Robbins
+    ## Nature takes away any faculty that is not used. - William Inge